 Idiopathic Pulmonary Fibrosis (IPF)

-Idiopathic pulmonary fibrosis (IPF) is a debilitating disease of the lungs which progressively causes scarring and a reduction in lung function.
+IPF is a debilitating disease of the lungs which progressively causes scarring and a reduction in lung function.
 Occurring primarily in older adults (>50 years old), it involves irreversible and variable scarring, stiffening, and thickening of the lung tissues, leading to patients experiencing shortness of breath and lack of oxygen absorption.
-Around 53,000 people are diagnosed each year with IPF (US, 5 EU, Japan).
-Patients diagnosed with IPF have an estimated life expectancy of 3 to 5 years.
+Over 170,000 patients suffer with IPF* and around a further 53,000 people are diagnosed each year (US, 5 EU, Japan).
+Patients diagnosed with IPF have an estimated life expectancy of 3 to 5 years**.
 There is no known cure and current treatment only slows progression of the disease.

 Fibrostenosis associated with Crohn’s disease